 At a Senate hearing on Nov.
 20, Stephanie Erdman, a Destin, Fla., woman who suffered facial injuries in Sept.
 2013 when the drivers side airbag in her Honda Civic exploded after an accident spoke out about her experience.

 Democratic Sen. Bill Nelson of Florida, who chaired the hearing, also complained that the drivers of recalled vehicles remain in danger as not enough replacement parts are available.
 He also called on automakers to provide rental cars for models that cannot be immediately fixed.
 Only about six percent of the affected vehicles recalled have been repaired so far.

-The airbag recall lawyers at Gordon & Doner will continue to monitor and report on any developments in the Takata airbag saga.
-If you or someone you love was injured by one of these defective airbags, contact our firm today for a FREE legal consultation.
+The airbag recall lawyers at Gordon & Partners will continue to monitor and report on any developments in the Takata airbag saga.
+If you or someone you love was injured by one of these defective airbags, contact a personal injury attorney at our law firm today for a FREE legal consultation.

 Call 1 (855) 722-2552 or fill out our Free Case Evaluation form.